Mehvix/notes/hugo/content/docs/anthro-c12ac/index.md

     - Ground fires (primarily dead plants) vs crown (burning upper canopy of living trees)
         - Crown fires areas are more difficult to manage because controlled burns still damage natural resources
 3. **Severity**
-    - How destructive a fire is
+    - How destructive a fire is (high mortality = high severity)
     - Change in dominant species / change in ecosystem
     - Quantifiable by how much soil on the ground is visible
 4. **Seasonality**